Maven-Asset-Management-Insights/content/glossary.md

         <span>Maintenance</span>
         <span>Reliability</span>
       </div>
       <p>Planned vs. Unplanned Work is a ratio that measures the proportion of maintenance activity that was anticipated and prepared in advance versus work that was triggered by unexpected failures or urgent requests.
 A high planned work percentage indicates a proactive, reliability-focused maintenance organization.
 A high unplanned work percentage indicates a reactive one — where resources are consumed responding to failures rather than preventing them.
 Most mature maintenance organizations target 80% or more planned work.
 Tracking this ratio in Maximo requires consistent Work Type classification and disciplined work order management.
-See also: Work Type, Reactive Work, Backlog Health, Planning and Scheduling.</p>
+See also: Work Type, Reactive Work, Maintenance Backlog Health, Planning and Scheduling.</p>
     </div>

     <div class="glossary-term" data-category="maintenance analytics">